-South Korea's vegan meat market has been rapidly growing to meet demands from some 2 million vegans.
+South Korea's vegan meat market has been rapidly growing to meet demands of some 2 million vegans.
 According to data released by the Korea Agro-Fisheries & Food Trade Corporation, the country's vegan meat market which stood at 22.7 billion won ($17.9 million) in 2020 will reach 29.4 billion won in 2025.
 In July 2021, Shinsegae Food, a food company affiliated with Shinsegae, released vegan cold cuts, pre-cooked or sliced cuts of meat, for Starbucks sandwiches nationwide.
 Data cited by Pulmuone showed that ham and sausage are the most popular plant-based meat items.

 In South Korea, canned ham products including Spam, a popular brand made by American food processing company Hormel Foods, are widely consumed.
 As of 2020, about 1.2 billion 200-gram (0.4 pounds) Spam products were sold in the country.
 The canned pork was first introduced during the 1950-53 Korean War when American soldiers fought alongside South Korea to repel North Korea's invasion.
 Leftover pork products in U.S. military bases were often eaten by South Koreans.
 Using the canned ham, a popular Korean-style spicy stew Budae Jjigae was created.
 The stew made with ham, sausages, baked beans, and Kimchi, a traditional fermented vegetable dish, was chosen as the favorite dish among Chinese tourists in a survey conducted in 2016.